DK497/imagestore/README.md

   <h3 align="center">imagestore</h3>

   <p align="center">
     Mobile app to store images in different store by capturing directly or picking from storage, developed using react-native.
 This app features a search bar where user can search their shops.
-There is also an option to get what is needed by applying filters.
+There is also an option to group shops by applying filters.
     <br />
   </p>
 </div>